ttscoff/na_gem/README.md

     --search, --find, --grep=QUERY         - Filter results using search terms (may be used more than once, default: none) --[no-]search_notes                    - Include notes in search (default: enabled) --tagged=TAG                           - Match actions containing tag.
 Allows value comparisons (may be used more than once, default: none)
-    --to, --move=PROJECT                   - Move action to specific project (default: none) -x, --exact                            - Match pattern exactly
+    --to, --move=PROJECT                   - Add a @done tag and move action to specific project (default: none) -x, --exact                            - Match pattern exactly

 EXAMPLES